ttylec/positive-maps/README.md

 ## Description

-The file `thesis notebok.nb` is a Mathematica notebook that contains symbolic calculations to complex to be put explicitly in the thesis.
+The file `thesis notebok.nb` is a Mathematica notebook that contains symbolic calculations too complex to be put explicitly in the thesis.
 It also illustrates how to use `positive.m` library, which was created during the research to simplify tasks.
 The source code of this